nodejs/node/doc/api/n-api.md

 This API allows an add-on author to create a function object in native code.
 This is the primary mechanism to allow calling *into* the add-on's native code *from* JavaScript.

-The newly created function is not automatically visible from script after this call.
-Instead, a property must be explicitly set on any object that is visible to JavaScript, in order for the function to be accessible from script.

-The string passed to `require()` is the name of the target in `binding.gyp` responsible for creating the `.node` file.

 Any non-`NULL` data which is passed to this API via the `data` parameter can be associated with the resulting JavaScript function (which is returned in the